Recurrent Inference Machine for Medical Image Registration

-Although hidden states were used in the original RIM and later works \citep{putzky2017recurrent,putzky2019rim,sabidussi2021recurrent,sabidussi2023dtirim}, their impact on the optimization of RIM-based methods has not been investigated in detail.
+Although hidden states were used in the original RIM and later work \citep{putzky2017recurrent,putzky2019rim,sabidussi2021recurrent,sabidussi2023dtirim}, their impact on the optimization of RIM-based methods has not been investigated in detail.
 Our second experiment investigates the impact of these hidden states within RIIR.
-Our findings reveal that the presence of hidden states, as proposed in the original RIM work~\citep{putzky2017recurrent}, contributes positively to the performance of our model, as shown by the quantitative results in Fig. \ref{fig:ex4_box} and Fig. \ref{fig:ex4_box_dice}.
-However, in the 3D OASIS dataset, this improvement was less pronounced compared to the mSASHA dataset, where multiple images in a time series are evaluated together.
+Our findings reveal that the presence of hidden states, as proposed in the original RIM work~\citep{putzky2017recurrent}, contributes positively to the performance of our model, as shown by the quantitative results in Fig. \ref{fig:ex4_box_dice_nlst}. {Unlike L2O which operates on full resolution features at the output, our implementation of hidden states at downsampled resolution leads to minimal additional memory overhead}.

 The ablation study in input combinations (Experiment 3) demonstrates that, in scenarios with limited data, {RIIR with images gradient input achieves superior registration performance in anatomical evaluation metrics, as shown in Fig. {\ref{fig:ex3_combined}}.
 This improvement is particularly evident in the NLST dataset, where RIIR achieves lower TRE and smoother deformation fields.
 Although including gradient input can be considered to offer additional information, its impact on regularization varies between datasets (Table {\ref{tab:5percent}}).
 This could possibly be due to the different similarity losses and registration objectives (intra-subject for NLST versus inter-subject for OASIS)}.

 {The regularization analysis reveals that RIIR's performance remains dependent on both the choice and weight of regularization terms.
 As shown in Fig. {\ref{fig:reg_oasis}} and Fig. {\ref{fig:reg_nlst}}, different regularization strategies lead to varying trade-offs between registration accuracy and deformation regularity.
 This suggests potential future improvements by incorporating adaptive regularization schemes} \citep{hoopes2021hypermorph,mok2021conditional,reithmeir2024learning}. {Such extensions could enhance RIIR's robustness across different clinical scenarios without manual parameter tuning.}